martinnyemba/AirBnB_clone/web_static/README.md

-# AirBnB Clone - Web Static Project Documentation
+# A0x01.
+AirBnB Clone - Web Static Project

 This project is part of the AirBnB Clone series and focuses on building the front-end using HTML and CSS.
 The objective is to create static web pages that mimic the layout and styling of the AirBnB website.

 The project aims to enhance your understanding of HTML, CSS, and front-end web development concepts.

 ## Project Overview